diegoldnascimento/nvim/README.md

 - [neotest-jest](https://github.com/haydenmeade/neotest-jest) - An plugin that provides a Jest adapter for the Neotest framework
 - [neotest-vitest](https://github.com/marilari88/neotest-vitest) - An plugin that provides a Vitest adapter for the Neotest framework

-### Telescope
+### Fzf-Lua

-- [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) - telescope.nvim is a highly extendable fuzzy finder over lists.
-Built on the latest awesome features from neovim core.
-Telescope is centered around modularity, allowing for easy customization.
-- [telescope-fzf-native.nvim](https://github.com/nvim-telescope/telescope-fzf-native.nvim) - fzf-native is a c port of fzf.
-It only covers the algorithm and implements few functions to support calculating the score.
+- [fzf-lua](https://github.com/ibhagwan/fzf-lua/) - fzf is described as a general-purpose command line fuzzy finder meaning you can search any output using the fuzzy search algorithm.
+This opaque description hides an endless wealth of functionality from searching files, processes, command-line history and much more. fzf-lua aims to bring all this goodness to neovim.

 ### Search and Replace